DanielDmlee/Pelion_CM_QucikStart/README.md

 ![SelectBoard](./Pictures/SelectBoard.png)

  b.
-APN, Username, and Password settings are required to use Pelion CM.
+You should already have the following APN details to allow it to connect into the network.
 Open `mbed_app.json` and put APN, Username, and Password as below

 ```
             "nsapi.default-cellular-apn": "\"stream.co.uk\"",
             "nsapi.default-cellular-username": "\"streamip\"",
             "nsapi.default-cellular-password": "\"streamip\""
 ```
+> Note that APN, Username, and Password are dependent on the agreement.
+When you get a 'Welcome email' from Pelion Connectivity Management, there is this information.

  c.
 To create the application binary, click Compile.